mas-bandwidth/yojimbo/vcpkg/readme_vcpkg.md

 Files
 ---------------

-1. ``yojimbo/vcpkg/ports/yojimbo/..`` This directory contains the core files you need to build Yojimbo with vcpkg.
+``yojimbo/vcpkg/ports/yojimbo/..`` This directory contains the files you need to build Yojimbo with vcpkg.

-2. ``yojimbo/vcpkg/versions/y-/yojimbo.json`` and ``vcpkg/versions/baseline.json``.
-These two files are only needed if you want to integrate yojimbo completely into vcpkg.
-Do NOT just copy over ``baseline.json`` - patch the existing one.

-Building Yojimbo:
+A. Building Yojimbo:
 ---------------------
 Install and bootstrap vcpkg, change to its root directory and open a shell there.